jmrojas94/tifu-cli/README.md

   Random
 ```

-Then after choosing, the body of the post will be displayed for you to read.
+If "Choose Title" is chosen, a list of titles will appear for you to choose from.
+When a title is chosen, the body of the post will be displayed for you to read.

+If "Random" is chosen, a random post will be displayed.

 After reading, you will be prompted to choose if you want to read another post or exit.